 - Is the goal specific enough?
-For example: Attend weekly math tutoring session after school vs. raise math class grade.
+For example: Attend weekly math tutoring sessions after school vs. raise math class grades.

 - Is the goal within your teen’s abilities?
 Start small and build toward a goal to test this out.
-For example a starting goal can be: After school each Thursday, throw away all items (papers, gum wrappers, broken pens etc) from your backpack.
-Building into a goal like: Throw away all unneeded items from backpack, re-organize left over items into correct folders, pencil holders, desk drawers etc.
+For example, a starting goal can be: Afterschool, each Thursday, throw away all items (papers, gum wrappers, broken pens, etc) from your backpack.
+Building into a goal like: Throw away all unneeded items from a backpack, re-organize leftover items into correct folders, pencil holders, desk drawers, etc.

 2. Allow room for mistakes

 It takes about 21 days to form a habit.
 There are going to be slip-ups, and that’s ok.
 Notice where things fell off track and help them problem solve.